ssurabhi10/cv/README.md

 ## Experience

 - **Senior Software Engineer, Codalyze Technologies**
-<em>Working with startups and enterprises, https://www.codalyze.com
+<em>Worked with startups and enterprises, https://www.codalyze.com
 Clients such as HotStar, KheloMore, DSP Mutual funds, Crypto Casino, Barnes & Noble
 Part of the team as we grew from 3 to 20+ engineers
 Mumbai, India (Dec 2016 - April 2021)